kritig-09/chargeback-risk-predictor/README.md

 - Among high-amount transactions, risk drops sharply during salary week.
 - OTP-confirmed delivery has the lowest chargeback rate of all delivery-confirmation types.

+## Limitations

+- Precision (40%) and recall (38%) leave room to grow — threshold tuning found no setting that improves both at once, a trade-off inherent to the current feature set.
+- The duplicate-transaction signal is under-weighted relative to its true strength, because duplicates are naturally rare (~3% of transactions) in the data.
+- All results are based on synthetic, rule-designed data, not real transaction history.

+Full detail, numbers, and the experiments behind each of these: **[docs/Technical_Notes.md](docs/Technical_Notes.md)**.

 ## Repository Structure

 ```